hehao98/CityVis-China/README.md

 ## Dataset

 All the data are collected from the Internet and are not guaranteed to be accurate.
 All available data types are summarized in the following table.
-For raw data, see `data.csv` in project root.
+For raw data, see `City.csv` in project root.

 | Data                        | Type        | Metric                | Source           |
 | --------------------------- | ----------- | --------------------- | ---------------- |